TodePond/Arroost/source/nogan/README.md

 Arroost is essentially a nogan with extra functionality.
 The extra functionality is as follows:

 -  Nogans can also have a position in space.
-And connections to point anonymously to a location.
+And connections can point anonymously to a location.
 If there's a nogan at that location, it will be connected to it.
 -  Connections are also nogans themselves, and can be targeted in the same way.
 -  Connections can be one of three colours.
 Incoming firings will only trigger a connection if it's the same colour.
 -  The engine has side-effects that trigger when certain nogans are fired.
 For example, a 'recording' nogan plays a sound.
 And some nogans 'route' firings through multiple nogans. eg: The 'creation' nogan fires through its first nogan, and then fires somewhere else to clone the targeted nogan.